 In spite of the credentials, Badoglio was a controversial hero.
 Various sources blame him for the disasterous Battle of Caporetto in 1917 and the brutal invasion of Ethiopia in 1935, where he authorized the use of mustard gas against the Ethiopian army.

-After WWII could well have been tried for war crimes, but the Allied Forces appreciated his role in the aftermath of fascism, and in 1947 Pietro Badoglio retired to his home village.
+After WWII Pietro Badaglio could well have been tried for war crimes, but the Allied Forces appreciated his role in the aftermath of fascism, and in 1947 he retired to his home village.

 The village had changed its name from Grazzano Monferrato to Grazzano Badoglio in honour of the military leader in 1939.
 And in 1937 the family home had been converted into an asylum for young children.
 This was where Badoglio’s life started and ended, and today it is supposed to be a museum.